fvaleri/strimzi-debugging/sessions/002/README.md

 Wait some time for the rolling update to complete.
 The external clients have to retrieve the bootstrap URL from the passthrough route, configure their keystore and truststore.
-Then, we can try to send some messages in a secure way.
+Then, we can try to send some messages with an external client.

 ```sh
 $ BOOTSTRAP_SERVERS=$(kubectl get k my-cluster -o yaml | yq '.status.listeners.[] | select(.name == "external").bootstrapServers')